 A week of recess from college during March or April is a longstanding tradition.
-Spring break provides relief from academic studies, time to catch up, travel, enjoy time with friends and family, give back to the community or just enjoy the pleasure of sleeping in.
+Spring Break provides relief from academic studies, time to catch up, travel, enjoy time with friends and family, give back to the community or just enjoy the pleasure of sleeping in.

 It is no secret that health contributes to academic success.
 Yet, academic, work, social and personal demands can be overwhelming, undoing our efforts to maintain a healthy lifestyle.
 Spring Break provides an excellent opportunity to recommit to wellness.

-When asked about last year’s spring break:
+When asked about the previous year’s spring break:

 - Most (78%) ASU students surveyed said they spent Spring Break in Arizona.
 17% travelled out of state, and 5% travelled abroad.